lmcad-unicamp/CLAP/docs/source/usage.rst

 The above command instantiates 2 ``ubuntu-instance-aws`` machines and 2 ``example-instance-aws`` machines in a row!

 Once instances are successfully started, CLAP will assign to each one an unique node ID used to perform other operations to it.
-The ``clapp node list`` command can be used to show managed clap instances and a more detailed information of a specific node can be obtained with the command bellow:
+The ``clapp node list`` command can be used to show managed clap instances and a more detailed information of a specific node can be obtained with the command below:

 ::